remblock/REMChain-AutoFailover/README.md

 # REMChain-AutoFailover

-#### This script will help failover a block producer, if they failed to produce blocks by a certain number of minutes.
+#### These scripts will help failover a block producer, if they failed to produce blocks by a certain number of minutes.

 ***